hmcts/ccpay-payment-app/README.md

 Please make sure your application is integrated with IDAM before you start.
 * **service-auth-provider**.
 All requests to Payment Gateway require a valid service JWT token to be passed in "ServiceAuthorization" header.
-Please make sure your application is registered in service-auth-provider-app and you are able to acquire service JWT tokens.
+Please make sure your application is registered in service-auth-provider-app and you are able to acquire service JWT tokens..

 ### Integration GOTCHAs